Zalafina/QKeyMapper/README.md

 ### Qt6 version is recommended for Win10 and Win11 OS, and the provision of Qt5 version is only for compatibility with Win7 OS.
 If the Qt6 version could not be used under Win7, please download the Qt5 version for it.
 ### Note: Visual C++ Redistributable for Visual Studio 2015 64-bit Runtime needs to be installed when using this software.<br>VC++ 2015 64-bit Runtime, Microsoft download link:<br>https://www.microsoft.com/en-us/download/confirmation.aspx?id=48145
 ### Note: Version 1.3.6 has changed the names of mouse buttons stored in the ini configuration file.
 If you select settings stored before version 1.3.6 that include mouse buttons, there may be loading errors.
 If the error tolerance handling added by the software does not take effect, you can try to manually replace L-Mouse, R-Mouse, M-Mouse, X1-Mouse, X2-Mouse with Mouse-L, Mouse-R, Mouse-M, Mouse-X1, Mouse-X2 in the ini file.
-### Note: The newly added virtual gamepad feature in version v1.3.6(Build 20231220) requires the installation of the ViGEmBus driver.
-Repeatedly installing and uninstalling the ViGEmBus driver and attempting to enable/disable the virtual gamepad carries a risk of a blue screen system restart, so please use this feature with caution (don't blame me for blue screen system restarts caused by back and forth tinkering).
-If the "Install ViGEmBus" button in the software cannot install the driver normally, you can also manually install the ViGEmBus driver using the "ViGEmBus_1.22.0_x64_x86_arm64.exe" driver installer included in the software package.
+### Note: The newly added virtual game controller feature in version v1.3.6(Build 20231220) requires the installation of the ViGEmBus driver.
+Frequent installation and uninstallation of the ViGEmBus driver may lead to system blue screen restart risks, so please use it with caution and avoid repeated installation and uninstallation of the driver.
+If the "Install ViGEmBus" button on the software cannot install the driver normally, you can also manually install the ViGEmBus driver using the "ViGEmBus_1.22.0_x64_x86_arm64.exe" driver installer included in the software zip package.
 ---------------
 ### Feature details
 1. Display a ProcessList of visible windows for select process name & title to match the current ForegroundWindow.